 Expand the Actions menu and choose Install.

 Once you install and activate the Warmup module, you can run the service straight away.
-You can modify the service configuration:
+You enable the service and modify the service configuration in:

 NOTE: You need to manually create the WarmupConfig.config file.